 Chrome

-• Chrome is great choice if you want a highly polished finish.
+• Chrome is a great choice if you want a highly polished finish.

 • Chrome is reflective so can help brighten dark spaces.